Konstantin Nikolaev

-Konstantin Yuryevich Nikolaev (also transliterated as Nikolayev) (Константин Юрьевич Николаев; born March 5, 1971, in Dniepropetrovsk, Ukrainian SSR) is an international businessman and former co-owner N-Trans, Globaltrans, the largest private rail operator in Russia, CIS, and the Baltic states and Global Ports.
+Konstantin Yuryevich Nikolaev (also transliterated as Nikolayev) (Константин Юрьевич Николаев; born March 5, 1971) is an international businessman and former co-owner N-Trans, Globaltrans, the largest private rail operator in Russia, CIS, and the Baltic states and Global Ports.
 He is under sanctions by Ukraine.
 According to the Forbes, in 2019 Nikolaev's net worth was estimated at $1.2 billion.
 He began exiting his Russian business interests in 2014 and completed this process in early 2024.

 Biography

 Konstantin Nikolaev was born in Dnipropetrovsk on 5 March 1971.

 In 1993, Nikolaev graduated from Moscow State University, which he entered in 1988.
 He initially studied in the Department of the History of Foreign Philosophy, but later transferred to the Department of Ethics, both within the Faculty of Philosophy.
 His thesis focused on Plato's The Republic.

 Nikolaev began his career in transportation and logistics in the early 1990s as a forwarding agent at Murmansk port, where he coordinated the loading and unloading of ships.

 In 1993, he joined Petra, the second largest private transportation and forwarding company in Russia, working as a Deputy Commercial Director overseeing port operations.

 In 1994, Nikolaev co-founded Aniko Marine, a transportation and forwarding company that serviced major steel companies including Novolipetsk Steel (NLMK) and Cherepovets Steel Mill.
 As General Director and one-third shareholder, he managed client relationships and negotiated with ports, shippers, and competitors.

 In March 1996, Nikolaev, Nikita Mishin, Andrei Filatov, and Alexey Mordashov formed Severstaltrans ("Северстальтранс") with Mordashov holding a 50% stake and the other three holding equal stakes of the remaining shares.
 In early 2008, Mordashov sold his 50% stake in Severstaltrans to Nikolaev and his partners then Severstaltrans changed its name to N-Trans ("Н-Транс").
 In 2008, 70% of Globaltrans shares were held by N-Trans.
 In 2008, 30% of the shares of Cypriot-based Globaltrans Investments Plc were offered as an IPO in July 2012 in London for $520 million.

 He served as CEO from 1997 until 2008 (when Severstaltrans was restructured and rebranded as N-Trans), overseeing the company's growth into a leading provider of transportation and logistics services in Russia.
 During this period, the company began accumulating railway and port assets.

 In 2004, Globaltrans Investment PLC was established to consolidate the company's railway assets.
 OJSC New Transportation Company, which handled the operating part of Severstaltrans’ business, and Sevtekhnotrans LLC, which was responsible for purchasing and leasing railcars, were transferred to Globaltrans, as well as a growing fleet of privately owned railcars.
 By 2023, the company was operating a fleet of 66,000 railcars (94% of them owned directly).

 According to Finance Magazine (Журнал «Финанс») in February 2011, Nikolaev as co-owner of the N-Trans holding group was ranked 117 richest Russian with an estimated worth of $920 million which was nearly identical to his business partners Nikita Mishin ranked 116th worth an estimated $920 million.